-The main reason why I wanted to explain the different types of cash flow is because it may help you figure out what type of income problem you have.
+Now that you have an idea of the different types of cash flow, you can start figuring out what type of income problem you have.
 Taking inventory of where your business is at, and finding out how to increase cash flow is the first step towards success!

 In the past, I shared that the major problem with my freelance business was an operational cash flow issues, or rather, an income problem not a spending problem.

-What kind of cash flow problem do you have?
+Do you have a cash flow problem?
+What kind of cash flow issue do you have?
 Do you need to invest into your business?
 Are you using too much financing cash flow (or debt) to keep things afloat?

-Now that you know the answer to your cash inflow problem, use these next steps to increase the amount of money coming into your business.
+Now that you know the answer to your cash inflow problem, you can use these next steps to increase the amount of money coming into your business.

-It doesn’t have to be anything fancy, but something as simple as a free invoice template created in Microsoft Word, Google Docs or Invoice Home is a great place to start.
-If you want something a bit more in-depth, you can sign up for FreshBooks for free and test out their service.
+It doesn’t have to be anything fancy, but something as simple as a free invoice template created in Microsoft Word, Google Docs or Invoice Home, is a great place to start.
+If you want something a bit more in-depth, you can use this free invoicing template from FreshBooks.

-I have personally used FreshBooks for the past year and love the fact that it sends a payment reminder if a client hasn’t paid within a specific time-frame.
+I have personally used FreshBooks for several years and love the fact that it automatically sends a payment reminder if a client hasn’t paid within 15 days.
 It keeps me from having to follow up, but reminds the client I don’t work for free!